microsoft/reverse-proxy/src/ReverseProxy.Core/Service/RuntimeModel/README.md

 * Classes named `*DynamicState` (`BackendDynamicState`, `EndpointDynamicState`) represent portions of the 3 abstractions that change in reaction to Reverse Proxy's runtime state.
-  For example, when new endpoints are discovered for a backend, a new instance of `BackendDynamicState` is created with the new values, and the corresponding `AtomicHolder` in `BackendInfo` is updated to point at the new instance;
+  For example, when new destinations are discovered for a backend, a new instance of `BackendDynamicState` is created with the new values, and the corresponding `AtomicHolder` in `BackendInfo` is updated to point at the new instance;